Dreambound

 Once you have obtained your respiratory therapist certification and state licensure, you can start searching for job opportunities.
 Here are some steps to help you land your first job as a respiratory therapist:

-It can also be beneficial to reach out directly to hospitals, clinics, and other healthcare facilities in your area.
-Even if they do not have any current openings, they may keep your resume on file for future opportunities.
+3. Search for job openings: Use online job boards, hospital websites, and healthcare staffing agencies to find job openings.
+Reach out directly to hospitals, clinics, and other healthcare facilities.
+Even if they don’t have current openings, they may keep your resume for future opportunities.

 Get courses selected just for you